IBM/ibmz-accelerated-serving-for-tensorflow/README.md

 and
 [ibmz/ibmz-accelerated-serving-for-tensorflow](https://ibm.github.io/ibm-z-oss-hub/containers/ibmz-accelerated-serving-for-tensorflow.html).

-The **"ibmz/tensorflow-serving"** container image does not have support for the IBM Integrated Accelerator for AI.
-The `ibmz/tensorflow-serving` only transparently targets the CPU.
+The `ibmz/tensorflow-serving` container image does not have support for the IBM Integrated Accelerator for AI.
+The `ibmz/tensorflow-serving` container image only transparently targets the CPU.
 It does not have any optimizations referenced in this document.

-The **"ibmz/ibmz-accelerated-serving-for-tensorflow"** container image includes support for TensorFlow core Graph Execution to transparently target the IBM Integrated Accelerator for AI.
+The `ibmz/ibmz-accelerated-serving-for-tensorflow` container image includes support for TensorFlow core Graph Execution to transparently target the IBM Integrated Accelerator for AI.
 The `ibmz/ibmz-accelerated-serving-for-tensorflow` container image also still allows